-

 You can pass a Kobold Lite JSON file with this parameter when launching the KoboldCpp server.
 The save file will automatically be served and loaded to any new Kobold Lite clients who connect to your server, effectively giving you a preconfigured story that you can easily share over the network.

 You can pass an optional ChatCompletions Adapter JSON file to force custom instruct tags when launching the KoboldCpp server.
 This is useful when using the OpenAI compatible Chat Completions API with third party clients.
-The adapter file takes the following JSON format.
+The adapter file takes the following JSON format, all fields are optional.

 {